 By Alfred Geri

-The author is a veteran journalist and an educationalist.
-He’s a commentator on topical social issues and can be reached via: firstname.lastname@example.org.
+About the author: Geri is an experienced print journalist and an educationalist.
+He’s a commentator on topical socio-economic issues.
+He can be easily reached via firstname.lastname@example.org.